learnk8s/learnk8s.io/src/bite-sized-articles/cluster-size/clusterSize.md

 _In that case, only 9% of the compute instances are used for management purposes._

-Running only a single workload per cluster may als require you to overprovision the compute resources in each cluster.
+Running only a single workload per cluster may also require you to overprovision the compute resources in each cluster.

-For example, for high-availability you may need 3 worker nodes in each cluster to run a single workload — even if a single worker node could easily run 3 instances of that workload.
+For example, for high-availability, you may need 3 worker nodes in each cluster to run a single workload — even if a single worker node could easily run 3 instances of that workload.

-So, if you have 10 workloads, you need 30 worker nodes — on the other hand, with a single-cluster, you could run the 10 workloads on a cluster with just 10 worker nodes, under the same high-availability guarantees.
+So, if you have 10 workloads, you need 30 worker nodes — on the other hand, with a single cluster, you could run the 10 workloads on a cluster with just 10 worker nodes, under the same high-availability guarantees.

 _In general, if you use many small clusters, you can expect a worse resource utilisation._

 ### 👎 Expensive

-A Kubernetes cluster typicaly comes at a cost, and the more you have of them, the more yo have to pay.
+A Kubernetes cluster typically comes at a cost, and the more you have of them, the more you have to pay.

 For example, you need to provision and pay for the master nodes of each cluster, be it on-premises or in the cloud.